eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 In Proof-of-Stake, nodes that own the largest stake or percentage of some asset have equivalent decision power.
 In other words, voting power is proportional to the stake held.
 One interesting variant is Delegated Proof-of-Stake (DPoS) in which a large number of participants or stakeholders elect a smaller number of delegates, which in turn make decisions for them.

-# 3. EOSIO Consensus (DPoS + aBFT)
+# 3. Antelope Consensus (DPoS + aBFT)

-EOSIO-based blockchains use delegated proof of stake (DPoS) to elect the active producers who will be authorized to sign valid blocks in the network.
-However, this is only one half of the EOSIO consensus process.
+Antelope-based blockchains use delegated proof of stake (DPoS) to elect the active producers who will be authorized to sign valid blocks in the network.
+However, this is only one half of the Antelope consensus process.
 The other half is involved in the actual process of confirming each block until it becomes final (irreversible), which is performed in an asynchronous byzantine fault tolerant (aBFT) way.
-Therefore, there are two layers involved in the EOSIO consensus model:
+Therefore, there are two layers involved in the Antelope consensus model:

 *   Layer 1 - The Native Consensus Model (aBFT).
 *   Layer 2 - Delegated Proof of Stake (DPoS).

-The actual native consensus model used in EOSIO has no concept of delegations/voting, stake, or even tokens.
+The actual native consensus model used in Antelope has no concept of delegations/voting, stake, or even tokens.
 These are used by the DPoS layer to generate the first schedule of block producers and, if applicable, update the set at most every schedule round after each producer has cycled through.
-These two layers are functionally separate in the EOSIO software.
+These two layers are functionally separate in the Antelope software.

 ## 3.1.
 Layer 1: Native Consensus (aBFT)